The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-The radial equation has a more involved form than the corresponding flat equation \eqref{radeq} due to fact that $\Delta_r$ is a quartic instead of a quadratic polynomial in $r$, see \eqref{defDeltar}.
-More precisely, the quartic polynomial $\Delta_r$ can be written as \bea \Delta_r = l^{-2}(r-r_+)(r-r_-)(r-r_c)(r-r_c^*)\, . \eea where $r_c$ is a complex root.
-The radial equation is a general Heun's equation due to the presence of two conjugated complex poles in \eqref{radeqAdS} in addition to the two real poles corresponding to the inner and outer horizons and the pole at infinity.
+The radial equation has a more involved form than the corresponding flat equation~\eqref{radeq} due to the fact that $\Delta_r$ is a quartic instead of a quadratic polynomial in $r$; see \eqref{defDeltar}\,--\,\eqref{quart}.
+The radial equation is a general Heun's equation due to the presence of two conjugate complex poles in \eqref{radeqAdS} in addition to the two real poles corresponding to the inner and outer horizons and the pole at infinity.

-It has been suggested that all these poles have a role to play in the microscopic description of the AdS black hole \cite{Cvetic:2010mn}.
-It is an open problem to unravel the structure of the hidden symmetries, if any, of the full non-extremal radial equation \eqref{radeqAdS}.
-It has been shown that in the context of five-dimensional black holes, one can find hidden conformal symmetry in the near-horizon region close to extremality \cite{Birkandan:2011fr}.
-It is expected that one could similarly neglect the two complex poles in the near-horizon region of near-extremal black holes but this remains to be checked in detail\epubtkFootnote{Alternatively, it was suggested in \cite{Chen:2010bh,Chen:2010jj} that one can describe the dynamics of the scalar field in the near-horizon region using the truncated expansion of $\Delta_r(r)$ around $r_+$ at second order.
-However, the resulting function $\Delta_r^{trunc}$ has in addition to the pole $r_+$ a fake pole $r_*$ which is not associated with any geometric or thermodynamic feature of the solution.
-The physical meaning of this truncation is therefore unclear.}.
-Since much remains to be understood, we will not discuss further AdS black holes.
+It has been suggested that all these poles have a role to play in the microscopic description of the AdS black hole~\cite{Cvetic:2010mn}.
+It is an open problem to unravel the structure of the hidden symmetries, if any, of the full non-extremal radial equation~\eqref{radeqAdS}.
+It has been shown that in the context of five-dimensional black holes, one can find hidden conformal symmetry in the near-horizon region close to extremality~\cite{Birkandan:2011fr}.
+It is expected that one could similarly neglect the two complex poles in the near-horizon region of near-extremal black holes, but this remains to be checked in detail.\epubtkFootnote{Alternatively, it was suggested in~\cite{Chen:2010bh,Chen:2010jj} that one can describe the dynamics of the scalar field in the near-horizon region using the truncated expansion of $\Delta_r(r)$ around $r_+$ at second order.
+However, the resulting function $\Delta_r^{\text{trunc}}$ has, in addition to the pole $r_+$, a fake pole $r_*$, which is not associated with any geometric or thermodynamic feature of the solution.
+Therefore, the physical meaning of this truncation is unclear.} Since hidden symmetries for AdS black holes are not understood, we will not discuss AdS black holes further.